Should You Try a Keto Diet if You Have Hashimoto’s?

 Your body’s main source of fuel is glucose, which comes from carbohydrates.
 However, when you replace the carbs in your diet with lots of healthy fats, your body enters a metabolic state known as “ketosis.”
 In ketosis, your body burns stored fat for fuel instead of glucose.

 Studies have shown that following a keto diet can support a healthy immune response and increase your body’s glutathione levels, which are notoriously low in people with autoimmunity.1 Although keto may be helpful for some autoimmune conditions, it might not be the best option when it comes to Hashimoto’s.

 The Effect of a Keto Diet on Thyroid Function

 The problem with a keto diet if you have Hashimoto’s is that the parts of your brain that regulate thyroid hormones—the hypothalamus and the pituitary gland—require glucose to function.2 In fact, Thyroid Stimulating Hormone (TSH) is partly made up of glucose molecules.
 Severe carbohydrate restriction significantly reduces the amount of Free T3 (FT3) and increases Reverse T3 (RT3).3 When you have Hashimoto’s, your thyroid is already under-producing its hormones in a state known as hypothyroidism.
 Having too much RT3 and not enough FT3 can exacerbate hypothyroid symptoms.

-The most important dietary change you should make if you have Hashimoto’s is to remove all toxic and inflammatory foods from your diet, especially gluten.
-I walk you through exactly how to optimize your diet for thyroid function, including a 28-day meal plan with specially designed (and delicious!) recipes, in my New York Times Bestseller, The Thyroid Connection.
+The most important dietary change to make if you have Hashimoto’s is to remove all toxic and inflammatory foods from your diet, especially gluten.
+In my New York Times Bestseller, The Thyroid Connection, I walk you through exactly how to optimize your diet for thyroid function, including a 28-day meal plan with specially designed, delicious recipes.

 How to Follow a Keto Diet if You Have an Autoimmune Disease